brian6484/CSKnowledge/Operating System/Linux/Memory/Pages.md

 **Best case for eviction:** Inactive + Clean (no I/O needed) **Worst case for eviction:** Active + Dirty (must flush and still recently used)

-Does this clarify clean and active pages?
-Let me know if you want more details on any aspect!